ruijramos/ruijramos/README.md

-# "Olá", my name is Rui Ramos 👋
+# "Olá", my name is Rui Jorge Ramos 👋

 ### I'm a Researcher 🔎 and Software Engineer 💻